 Neighbouring countries: The UAE is bordered by Oman to the southeast and Saudi Arabia to the southwest, with the Persian Gulf to the north.

-Political system: United Arab Emirates (UAE) is a federation of seven constitutional monarchies/emirates.
-Traditionally, the ruler of Abu Dhabi is also the president of the UAE.
+Political system: The United Arab Emirates (UAE) is a federation of seven constitutional monarchies/emirates.
+Traditionally, Abu Dhabi’s ruler is also the UAE’s president.

 Major religions: Islam.
 Other religions are tolerated, but proselytising is illegal.